 The earlier you can get your children to a dentist, the better, so they start feeling comfortable from an early age.

 It's fair to say at some point in their dental journey they will encounter some tooth decay and a filling will be needed, so the more trips to the dentist that encounter a clean and check-up without the drill the better they will be prepared and more comfortable they will feel in the chair and with your dentist.

 Choose the right products

-Along with good dental habits, its important children have the right products to protect their teeth and gums.
+Along with good dental habits, it's important children have the right products to protect their teeth and gums.
 Fluoride toothpaste, floss and the right toothbrush are essential.

 Because gum tissue and tooth enamel are fragile, avoid nylon bristle toothbrushes that are abrasive and too hard.
-There are a range of toothbrushes in your supermarket and online which are designed for little mouths and come with soft bristles and even bamboo eco-friendly brushes that are BPA free with colour safe bristles to look out for.
+There is a range of toothbrushes in your supermarket and online which are designed for little mouths and come with soft bristles and even bamboo eco-friendly brushes that are BPA free with colour safe bristles to look out for.